kshitizgupta21/enc_dec_triton_trtllm/README_encdec.md

 ## Instructions for running enc-dec model in Triton TRT-LLM through Python backend

 ### 1. Optimize model with TRT-LLM
 1. Place the BART/T5 model in `hf_models`.
+Currently, only `pytorch_model.bin` format is supported and `safetensors` format is not supported yet for enc-dec.
 Here we show T5 small model in this example.
 ```
 git clone https://huggingface.co/t5-small hf_models/t5-small
 ```

 3. Convert HF checkpoint to TRT checkpoint format
 ```